pjm050121-pixel/Lab3/README.md

-# Lab3

-# My Project Plan
+# My Project Plan (Level 1 Heading)

-*Note: This document is written merely as an illustrative example, and does not provide
+*Note:* This document is written merely as an illustrative example, and does not provide
-any working guide to an actual project.*
+any working guide to an actual project.

-### Proposal
+### Proposal (Level 3 Heading)

 I am planning to make a computer vision software that detects objects in images.